rhel-labs/instruqt/satellite-basics-6-17/03-lifecycleenv/assignment.md

 Introduction
 ===

-The application life cycle is a concept central to Red Hat Satellite 6’s content management functions.
-The application life cycle defines how a particular system and its software look at a particular stage.
-For example, an application life cycle might be simple; you might only have a development stage and production stage.
-In this case the application life cycle might look like this:
+The application lifecycle is a concept central to Red Hat Satellite 6’s content management functions.
+The application lifecycle defines how a particular system and its software look at a particular stage.
+For example, an application lifecycle might be simple; you might only have a development stage and production stage.
+In this case the application lifecycle might look like this:

 - Development
 - Production